What I have learned as a parent

 Baby talk: Constantly narrate everything to an infant to teach both action, words and intent.
 You are showing how the world works, how things fit together, how to process.
 How you make a meal, change a diaper, get into the car, put on a seat belt– narrate anything and everything.

 Childhood is a developmental stage separate and distinct from adulthood.
-It happens once in a lifetime and must be protected as well as nourished.
-Many features or realities of the adult world are not appropriate or beneficial for a child to know about yet.
+Childhood happens once in a lifetime and must be protected as well as nourished.
+Many features or realities of the adult world are not appropriate or beneficial for a child to know about or confront just yet.
 The idea that kids should “see and do everything from the adult world” is crap.
+Our commercial world seeks to break down all barriers protecting children for the sake of selling merchandise and ads- but this often isn’t to your child’s benefit.

 Good parenting is good improv: The rules of good improv hold for good parenting.
 “Yes and…,” openness, listening, moving the story forward, not bailing, making it a game, committing to offers made by others, coming up with new offers, not grandstanding, fearlessness in the face of not knowing what will happen, not forcing your own ideas as a scene playing out, a sense of play and fun, second support, etc. All the rules and instincts of good improv apply in parenting.

-Play without goal or competition is essential for children as it is for grownups.
+Play without goal or competition is as essential for children as it is for grownups.
 There is plenty of time for competition and activity directed at accomplishing goals later.
-“Wasting time” together is often making “good use” of it.
+“Wasting time” together is often the best use of it.

 Let the kid finish their project.
-A kid’s industry and focus should not simply be dismissed, for they must be learn to value what they make and to complete what they begin, to finish a project matters to them.
-This is a vital life lesson.
-They should see that what they want to accomplish is important and that seeing it through to completion is possible.
+A kid’s “industry” and focus should not simply be dismissed, for they must be learn to value what they make and to complete what they begin, to finish a project that matters to them.
+This is a vital life lesson, an affirmation of the value of what you want to do and pursuing your imagination and curiosity.
+Children should learn that what they want to accomplish is important and that seeing it through to completion is possible.
 Grownups too often dismiss or sideline without warning a kid’s project.
+Let the child finish what they started, no matter how “trivial” it may seem to your “adult mind.”

 Quit attaching the word “okay?” to every imperative.
-E.g., When you say, ”Don’t touch that hot stove, okay?” what you are saying is, “Would it be okay with you if you don’t touch the stove?”
+E.g., When you say, ”Don’t touch that hot stove, okay?” what you are implying is, “Would it be okay with you if you don’t touch the stove?”
 But you’re not asking their approval of this.
-That is what the “okay?” part implies.
-“Okay?” implies you are offering them a choice which they can accept or reject– and you aren’t doing that.
-Be clear: Say instead what you mean by finishing with “do you understand?” e.g: “Don’t step off that curb, do you understand?”
+Tacking on that “okay?” implies you are offering them a choice which they can accept or reject– but you clearly don’t want that.
+Be clear: Say instead what you mean by finishing with, “do you understand?” e.g: “Don’t step off that curb, do you understand?”
 “Don’t touch that stove, do you understand?”

 “Fair” isn’t always “equal.”
-Sometimes one kid gets some and the other doesn’t.
+Sometimes one kid gets some and the other doesn’t (as in taking turns).
+Sometime Mommy and Daddy get to choose what we watch.
 It isn’t equal but it is fair.
 E.g: On your sister’s birthday you don’t get presents, or taking turns at choosing where to eat out.
 Also, a younger kid doesn’t always get the choice/freedom/perks an older sibling does.
 That is fair also.

 Show interest and always ask for an explanation of how the kid did or made that.
 Show curiosity at what they make and how they did it.
 Have them explain their process.
-This not only demonstrates your engagement but also affirms their understanding and ability to create something that is their own– something that is valuable, interesting and merits curiosity.
-It reinforces their agency in making things, that things come from a creative process.
+This not only demonstrates your engagement and support, but also affirms their understanding and ability to create something that is their own– something that is valuable, interesting and merits curiosity.
+It reinforces their agency in making things, that things come from a creative process, a sequence, that has do-able steps.

 “Make it okay.”
 Everyone makes mistakes.
 Point it out to your kid when you make one.
-Making a mistake can be okay so long as you honestly act to repair the damage.
+Making a mistake can be okay so long as you admit it then honestly act to repair the damage.

 It is not my job as a parent to eliminate my child’s “boredom.”
 Boredom can teach and motivate action.
 “I’m bored, there is nothing to do,” is a common refrain.
-Dealing with and overcoming boredom is an important life skill.
+Dealing with and overcoming boredom is an important life skill that leads to self-sufficiency.
 Having options for play, curiosity, and creativity visibly at hand is a good way to point them in the right direction.
 One doesn’t have to be involved or distracted by something at all times.

 It isn’t my job as a parent’s job to make my child “happy.”
 A parent’s job is to be a good parent, which will sometimes result in a momentarily “unhappy” kid (and/or an “unhappy” you).
 A child’s “happiness” or the absence of discomfort or challenge is not a parental obligation.